White-fronted tern

 The white-fronted tern (Sterna striata), also known as tara, sea swallow, black-billed tern, kahawai bird, southern tern, or swallow tail, was first described by Johann Friedrich Gmelin in 1789.
-A medium-sized tern with an all-white body including underwing and forked tail, with grey hues on the over the upper side of the wing.
+A medium-sized tern with an all-white body including underwing and forked tail, with pale grey hues on the mantle and upper side of the wing.
 In breeding adults a striking black cap covers the head from forehead to nape, leaving a small white strip above the black bill.

 This is the most abundant tern in New Zealand.
 It can be observed feeding on shoaling fish along the entire coastline and many of the smaller outlying islands.
 Breeding occurs from October to January on rocky cliffs, offshore islands and along the coast where pairs will nest on shingle, sand, shell or rock.
 Flocks may contain hundreds of breeding pairs that will nest in close proximity to one another.
 Large numbers of juveniles and some adults migrate to the south-east coast of Australia and parts of Tasmania in the autumn, with small numbers establishing breeding colonies on Flinders and Cape Barren Islands in the Bass Strait.

 Due to mammalian predators introduced to New Zealand, such as ferrets and stoats, the white-fronted tern has recently been given the New Zealand national conservation status of at risk/in decline.

 Taxonomy

 The white-fronted tern was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the terns in the genus Sterna and coined the binomial name Sterna striata.
 Gmelin based his description on the "striated tern" that had been described and illustrated in 1785 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 The naturalist Joseph Banks had provided Latham with a drawing of the tern from New Zealand.
 The drawing had been made by William Wade Ellis from a specimen collected in 1777 off the southeast coast of New Zealand's North Island on James Cook's third voyage to the Pacific Ocean.
 The genus name Sterna comes from the Old English word for a black tern.
 The specific epithet is from Latin striatus meaning "striated".
 The species is monotypic: no subspecies are recognised.

-The species is closely related to the common tern (Sterna hirundo), roseate tern (Sterna dougallii), black-naped tern (Sterna sumatrana), South American tern (Sterna hirundinacea), Antarctic tern (Sterna vittata) and Arctic tern (Sterna paradisaea).
+The species is most closely related to roseate tern (Sterna dougallii) and black-naped tern (Sterna sumatrana), and slightly less closely related to common tern (Sterna hirundo), South American tern (Sterna hirundinacea), Antarctic tern (Sterna vittata) and Arctic tern (Sterna paradisaea).